emma-sax4/emmasax4.info/.github/contributing.md

 ## Markdown Linter

-This project uses the Markdown Linter on its Markdown files.
-There are specific Markdown Linter rules that I've carefully chosen to omit (because they simply don't fit my Markdown style), and so to run the linter with my rules, run this script:
+This project uses the [MarkdownLint](https://github.com/markdownlint/markdownlint) on its Markdown files.
+There are specific linter [rules](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md) that I've carefully chosen to omit (because they simply don't fit my Markdown style), and so to run the linter with my rules, run this script:

 ```bash
 bash scripts/markdown_linter.sh